Causes of Infertility

 90% of male infertility is due to sperm abnormalities.
 It may be abnormal shape or size of sperm, low sperm count, or low motility.
 Causes include:

-- Certain medical conditions like Benign Prostatic Hyperplastic (BPH) and prostate cancer, diabetes, HIV, urinary tract and genital infections, and thyroid disease affect male fertility.
+- Certain medical conditions like Benign Prostatic Hyperplastic (BPH), prostate cancer, diabetes, HIV, urinary tract and genital infections, and thyroid disease affect male fertility.

 - Testosterone therapy shuts down the production of hormones that are needed for sperm production.